Who builds the nest?

 How do they mate?

 While courtship displays take place in flight, eagles do not mate in the air.
 Rather, copulation occurs on a branch or in the nest with the male mounting the female.
-During copulation, the cloaca of the male and female touch and sperm is transferred form the male to the female in what is known as the cloacal kiss.
+During copulation, the cloaca of the male and female touch and sperm is transferred from the male to the female in what is known as the cloacal kiss.
 Copulation may occur several times a day over a period of days.

 How long after mating does the female lay her eggs?